 Not just retail theory, you will find many spectacular sites inside Dubai Mall from the world’s largest suspended aquarium tank (which is free to view) at the Dubai Aquarium & Underwater Zoo to the waterfall wall, giant ice skating rink, Kidzania for the kiddos and VR Park (Virtual Reality Theme Park) for your tweens+.

 Especially in the summer peak, you can easily spend a day or two stopover in Dubai just around Dubai Mall and Downtown Dubai.
-Click here to find exact fountain timings and our tips on best viewing spots.

 2. A day at Atlantis the Palm